bruxisma/dirs/README.md

 `dirs` tries to solve all of this by using `ctypes` under Windows for initial calls, `functools.lru_cache` for an alternative API, lazy generation of `config_dirs` and `data_dirs` on all platforms, and many others.
-Proper documentation will be uploaded at some point.
+Proper documentation will be uploaded at some point, but the code is fairly readable and easy to understand.

 ## Example Use